-Effective March 24, 2019 contingent on bargaining unit ratification of this successor MOU by March 21, 2019, a salary differential of Seventy Dollars (\$70.00) biweekly shall be paid incumbents of positions requiring bilingual proficiency as designated by their respective Department Heads or their designee.
+Effective the first pay period following Board of Supervisors' adoption of a successor MOU, a salary differential of Seventy Dollars (\$70.00) biweekly shall be paid incumbents of positions requiring bilingual proficiency as designated by their respective Department Heads or their designee.
 Said differential shall be prorated for employees working less than full-time or who are in an unpaid leave of absence status for a portion of any given pay period.
 Bilingual pay is effective the first pay period after Human Resources certifies the result of the bilingual exam.
 Under no circumstances is bilingual pay retroactive.